dotnet/csharpstandard/standard/classes.md

 > *Note*: The `System.Nullable<T>` type specifies the non-nullable value type constraint for `T`.
 Thus, recursively constructed types of the forms `T??` and `Nullable<Nullable<T>>` are prohibited. *end note*

-The token `unmanaged` is neither a keyword nor a contextual keyword.
-When it is encountered, it will either:

-- Bind to a type named `unmanaged`
-- Bind to no type, in which case, it is interpreted as the unmanaged type constraint.
+Because `unmanaged` is not a keyword, in *primary_constraint* the unmanaged constraint is always syntactically ambiguous with *class_type*.
+For compatibility reasons, if a name lookup (§11.7.4) of the name `unmanaged` succeeds it is treated as a `class_type`.
+Otherwise it is treated as the unmanaged constraint.

-The unmanaged type constraint specifies that a type argument used for the type parameter shall be a non-nullable unmanaged type.
+The unmanaged type constraint specifies that a type argument used for the type parameter shall be a non-nullable unmanaged type ([§8.8](types.md#88-unmanaged-types)).

 Pointer types are never allowed to be type arguments, and don't satisfy any type constraints, even unmanaged, despite being unmanaged types.